precice/precice.github.io/pages/community/community-contribute-to-precice.md

 There are a few technical things to take care of before we can merge your contribution.
 If you find any of these steps to be complicated, we will be happy to directly edit your branch to apply them.

+<details markdown="1"><summary>(click to read all the steps)</summary>

+- Clean-up the files: remove commented-out code, remove scripts that are not needed, add case-specific files in a `.gitignore`.
 - Check your shell scripts with [shellcheck](https://github.com/koalaman/shellcheck/):
    ```bash
    shellcheck <script.sh>